HASHXXX666/TOKEN-INFO-v1/README.md

-HEY EVERYONE I MADE THIS.
+🚀 HEY EVERYONE, I MADE THIS!

-HOW TO USE ?

-DOWLOAD zip / unzip

-cd exemple/exemple

-python TOKEN-INFO.py
+How to Use:

+1. Download the ZIP and unzip it.

+2. Double click on start.bat (or run python TOKEN-INFO.py).

-enjoy !!!
+Enjoy !!! 🎉

-DONT EDIT THIS CODE !!
+⚠️ DON’T EDIT THIS CODE!